superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 - Parameter validation ensures the appropriate query objects are provided based on type
 - Responses include only essential fields to maintain performance and readability
 - Comprehensive error handling captures and formats SQL errors for easier debugging
-- The implementation follows the same patterns as other SuperMetabase tools for consistency
+- The implementation follows the same patterns as other Talk to Metabase tools for consistency

 This implementation provides Claude with a powerful way to directly execute SQL and MBQL queries against Metabase databases, while focusing on essential output fields for better performance and readability.

 ## Configuration Options

-SuperMetabase is configured through environment variables, which can be set in a `.env` file or in the Claude Desktop configuration:
+Talk to Metabase is configured through environment variables, which can be set in a `.env` file or in the Claude Desktop configuration:

 | Parameter | Description | Default |
 |-----------|-------------|---------|